Tihomir Dovramadjiev: Academic career

-He is a co-author of the international team book Taylor & Francis Group (September 5, 2023, by CRC Press) "NEW PERSPECTIVES IN BEHAVIORAL CYBERSECURITY" Human Behavior and Decision-Making Models, ISBN 9781032414775.
-The world partnership: USA (General Coordinator), Bulgaria, Estonia, Canada, United Arab Emirates, Cameroon and the Philippines.
+He is a co-author of the international team Taylor & Francis Group books (September 5, 2023, by CRC Press) "NEW PERSPECTIVES IN BEHAVIORAL CYBERSECURITY" Human Behavior and Decision-Making Models, ISBN 9781032414775.
+The world partnership: USA (General Coordinator), Bulgaria, Estonia, Canada, United Arab Emirates, Cameroon and the Philippines and book "NEW PERSPECTIVES IN BEHAVIORAL CYBERSECURITY II" Human Behavior for Business, Profiling, Linguistics and Voting, ISBN 978-1-032-98352-3.

 Since 2021, he has been the President of the Bulgarian Association of Ergonomics and Human Factors (BAEHF), which is affiliated and a member of the International Ergonomics Association (IEA) and Federation of the European Ergonomics Societies (FEES).

+On 21 May 2026 Professor Assoc.
+Dr. Eng.
+Tihomir Dovramadjiev was honored with the prestigious Varna Award 2026 in the category “Technical Sciences,” receiving the individual distinction for his own Taylor & Francis Group book "3D Digital Design in Ergonomics and Human Factors" ISBN 978-1-032-50315-8 and for his significant contributions to scientific progress, education, and societal development; the nomination was submitted by the Technical University of Varna, Bulgaria, and the award was presented during the official Varna Award Ceremony by Mayor Blagomir Kotsev and Municipal Council Chairman Hristo Dimitrov in the presence of leading representatives from the cultural and educational sectors.